Reducing waste and resource consumption

 Most of the paper we use is made up of at least 70% recycled content and we are striving to find solutions to use 100% recycled coated paper.
-This is important because a tonne of paper from 100% recycled material conserves about:
+This is important because paper from 100% recycled material conserves trees, water and electricity.

 |April to March||2016-17||2017-18||2018-19||2019-20||2020-21|